What are the benefits of licensing my event?

 - All athletic events (track and field, road running, cross country, hill and fell running, trail running or Highland Games/heavy throws) organised within Scotland MUST hold a scottishathletics licence. scottishathletics will provide the following benefits to licensed events:

 • scottishathletics, as a constitutional member of United Kingdom Athletics (UKA), will provide third person public liability insurance cover for the event.
 A schedule of insurance cover is available from the scottishathletics website under ‘Organising an Event’ and ‘Insurance’.

-• The event date, website link and organiser’s contact details will be included in the scottishathletics online events calendar.
+• The event date, website link and event organiser’s contact details will be included in the scottishathletics online events calendar.

 • The event entry form, or link to the online entry form, will be promoted on the scottishathletics website when possible.

 • scottishathletics, Power of 10 and Run Britain will only publish the results of licensed events held under UKA rules.
-Licensed events will have their results published on these sites, provided the events also complies with the license standards set out for that event-type.
+Licensed events will have their results published on these sites, provided the event also complies with the license standards set out for that event-type.

 • Access to the scottishathletics online entry system once launched.

 - You can apply for your licence at any time, once you have all of the information required to complete it.
 Please ensure your application is made at least 8 weeks before the date of the event, in line with UK Athletics rules.

 - There are six types of licence available from scottishathletics: